FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorConfig.md

 - A device’s neutral deadband is the region where the controller demotes its output to neutral.
 This is configured using the `configNeutralDeadband()` function.
 See [Neutral Deadband](https://docs.ctre-phoenix.com/en/latest/ch13_MC.html?highlight=configneutraldeadband#neutral-deadband) in the Phoenix documentation.

 - The `configSelectedFeedbackSensor()` parameter is used to select the encoder that's used with the motor.
-The Talon FXs have intergrated encoders.
+The Talon FX has a sensor integrated into the controller.
+This is necessary for the brushless commutation and allows the user to use the Talon FX with a high resolution sensor without attaching any extra hardware.
 See [Talon FX/SRX Sensors](https://docs.ctre-phoenix.com/en/latest/ch14_MCSensor.html?highlight=configSelectedFeedbackSensor#bring-up-talon-fx-srx-sensors) in the Phoenix documentation.

 You'll learn about some of the other configuration parameters during the lab.